Religion in Bhutan: Buddhism

-The constitution states that Buddhism is the state’s “spiritual heritage”; It also states that the king must be Buddhist, but must also be the “protector of all religions.”
+The constitution states that Buddhism is the state's “spiritual heritage”; It also states that the king must be Buddhist, but must also be the “protector of all religions.”

 The Sharchops, descendants of the country's probable original inhabitants, make up most of the eastern population.
 It is reported that some Sharchops practice Buddhism combined with elements of Bon whereas others practice animism and Hinduism.

 In the early 2000s, the Ngalop people, descendants of Tibetan immigrants, comprised the majority of the population in the western and central areas and mostly followed the Drukpa Lineage of Kagyu Vajrayana.
 The government supported both Kagyu and Nyingma Buddhist monasteries.
 The royal family practiced a combination of Nyingma and Kagyu Buddhism and many citizens believe in the concept of "Kanyin-Zungdrel," meaning "Kagyupa and Ningmapa as one."

 Hinduism

 Hindus, mainly in the South, practice Hinduism.
 There are about 175,000 Hindus mainly of Lhotshampa ethnicity living in Bhutan.
 They form about 23% of the country's population, and Hinduism is the second largest religion of Bhutan.

 Hinduism in Bhutan is followed mainly by the ethnic Lhotshampa.
 The Shaivite, Vaishnavite, Shakta, Ganapathi, Puranic, and Vedic schools of thought are represented among Hindus.

 The first Hindu temple was constructed in Thimphu in 2012 by the Je Khenpo, Chief Abbot of Bhutan, and Hindus practice their religion in small to medium-sized groups.

-Hinduism is more common among the Lhotshampa ethnic group, although a fair amount of ethnic Lhotshampa follow Buddhism as well.
+Hinduism is more common among the Lhotshampa ethnic group, although a fair number of ethnic Lhotshampa follow Buddhism as well.
 Since 2015, Hinduism is also considered as the national religion of Bhutan.

 The government of Bhutan recognizes significant Buddhist and Hindu religious holidays as public holidays.

 The Hindu Dharma Samudaya of Bhutan (HDSB) is the Hindu religious organization, established in 2009.
 It is registered with the Chhoedey Lhentshog, the Commission for Religious Organizations of Bhutan.
 HDSB is dedicated to promote spiritual traditions and practices of Hinduism aka Sanatana Dharma in Bhutan so to foster and strengthen human values.
 Its head office in the capital city, Thimphu, the organization is managed by a board of directors of volunteers comprising representatives from Hindu priests and other HDSB members who are elected at an annual general meeting.

 Members of the Hindu Dharmic Samudaya cites strong official support for Hindu religious practice.